 Generally Accepted Industry Practices

 All businesses and organizations in the U.S. do not follow the GAAP model.
 Some businesses will instead follow industry-specific accounting guidelines that reflect the nuances and complexities specific to that industry.
 A bank, for example, will use different accounting and financial reporting methods than those used by retail businesses.
-For this reason, many businesses will publish both GAAP and non-GAAP financial reports (such as EBITDA (or earnings before interest, taxes, depreciation, and amortization).
+For this reason, many businesses will publish both GAAP and non-GAAP financial reports, such as earnings before interest, taxes, depreciation, and amortization (EBITDA).

 History of GAAP